The People’s Choice (Round Two)

 This example does not illustrate all the properties of this system of voting.
 Voters are usually not required to rank all the candidates, so that ballots can be “exhausted” if the voter ranked no candidates left in a given round.
 Rules need to account for defective ranking and ties of last-place candidates in a given round.
 Some preferential voting rules immediately eliminate all candidates having less than a fixed percentage of the vote.
 The example well illustrates the basic features of this voting system, however.

-Preference voting systems go by several names, including majority preference voting and instant runoff voting.
+Preference voting systems go by several names, including majority preference voting, ranked-choice voting ,and instant runoff voting.
 They are becoming common, if not yet widespread.
 They are used in many organizations—where a strong two-party system is uncommon—and they are being considered for adoption in a number of states.
 Both Ireland and Australia make use of such systems in government elections.
 Preference voting systems are especially attractive to small political parties, such as the Green Party.
 In a preference voting system, it can rightly be said that the voter can vote his true preference without “wasting” his vote and without aiding candidates he strongly dislikes.
 (Click here to read an article on this topic in an on-line Green journal.)

 Had a preference voting system like the one illustrated above been in use in the past election, Gore would no doubt have received both a significant popularity majority, as well as an electoral-vote majority.
 Florida would have been in the Gore camp, and we would all be talking about something else.